SRobver/Building-Smart-Contracts-in-Rust-with-Arbitrum-Stylus/README.md

-# Build with Stylus: Rust Edition

-This guide walks you through creating a production-grade ERC-721 (NFT) smart contract, "CandyNFT" (🍬), using Rust on Arbitrum's Stylus platform.
-Stylus leverages WebAssembly (WASM) for high-performance, EVM-compatible smart contracts, combining Rust's type safety with Arbitrum's scalability.
-We'll scaffold a modular project, implement a reusable ERC-721 engine, validate it, and deploy to a local Arbitrum devnet.
+# Building Smart Contracts in Rust with Arbitrum Stylus

+## Introduction

+This repository provides a comprehensive guide to building secure, efficient smart contracts on the Ethereum Virtual Machine (EVM) using Rust and Arbitrum Stylus.
+Stylus is Arbitrum's innovative layer-2 scaling solution that enables developers to write smart contracts in languages beyond Solidity, leveraging WebAssembly (WASM) for enhanced performance and safety.

+In this tutorial, we'll build a demo ERC-721 (NFT) token contract - a non-fungible token standard that allows for unique digital assets on the blockchain.
+ERC-721 tokens are widely used for digital collectibles, gaming items, real estate deeds, and more.
+We're using Rust with Stylus because it provides compile-time safety guarantees, zero-cost abstractions, and significantly lower gas costs compared to traditional Solidity contracts (typically 20-50% cheaper).
+The tutorial demonstrates professional development practices with modular architecture, comprehensive testing, and deployment to a local Arbitrum devnet.

 **What You'll Achieve:**

-- A type-safe, reusable ERC-721 implementation with mint, transfer, and approval logic
+- A production-ready ERC-721 NFT smart contract implementation in Rust
+- Type-safe development with strong memory and ownership guarantees
+- Gas-efficient WebAssembly contracts compiled from Rust code
-- Hands-on experience with Stylus SDK (`sol_storage!`, Alloy primitives)
+- Hands-on Stylus SDK usage with EVM compatibility
-- A deployed NFT contract on a local chain, ready for testing or frontend integration
+- Local development environment setup and deployment
+- Comprehensive testing and interaction examples

+By the end of this guide, you'll have a fully functional NFT contract deployed to a local Arbitrum chain, with the knowledge to extend it for real-world applications.

 ---